-FINANCIAL EXPECTATIONS FOR 2016
+FINANCIAL EXPECTATIONS FOR 2017

-For the full year of 2016, we expect EPS to be in the range of \$2.83 to \$2.93.
-We anticipate that total revenue will be between \$20.2 billion and \$20.7 billion.
-Excluding the unfavorable impact of foreign exchange rates, we expect revenue growth from a number of established products including Humalog, Trajenta, Cialis, Forteo, Strattera, Erbitux, and animal health products, as well as higher revenues from new products including Cyramza, Trulicity, Jardiance, Portrazza, and Basaglar.
-We expect this revenue growth to be partially offset by lower revenue from Alimta as a result of increased competitive pressures.
+For the full year of 2017, we expect EPS to be in the range of \$2.69 to \$2.79, which reflects the estimated acquired IPR&D charge related to the planned acquisition of CoLucid.
+We anticipate that total revenue will be between \$21.8 billion and \$22.3 billion.
+Excluding the impact of foreign exchange rates, we expect revenue growth from animal health products and a number of established pharmaceutical products including Trajenta, Forteo, and Humalog, as well as higher revenue from new products including Trulicity, Taltz, Basaglar®, Cyramza, Jardiance, and Lartruyo.

-We anticipate that gross margin as a percent of revenue will be approximately 74 percent in 2016.
-Research and development expenses are expected to be in the range of \$4.8 billion to \$5.0 billion.
-Other-net, (income) expense is expected to be income of up to \$75 million.
-Marketing, selling, and administrative expenses are expected to be in the range of \$6.0 billion to \$6.2 billion.
+We anticipate that gross margin as a percent of revenue will be approximately 73.5 percent in 2017.
+Research and development expenses are expected to be in the range of \$4.9 billion to \$5.1 billion.
+Marketing, selling, and administrative expenses are expected to be in the range of \$6.4 billion.
+Other-net, (income) expense is expected to be income of up to \$100 million.